-CLAIM I - Ex Post Facto
+CLAIM I - EX POST FACTO

-69.Plaintiff alleges that the 2020 amendments - redefining temporary residence from 5 days to 3 days in the aggregate per year and imposing a minimum-mandatory sentence for failure to register offenses - are penal in effect if not intent, violating the federal guarantee against ex post facto laws, under the multi-factor intent-effects test set forth in Kennedy v.
+45. Plaintiff alleges that the 2018 amendments - redefining temporary residence from 5 days to 3 days in the aggregate per year and imposing a minimummandatory sentence for failure to register offenses - are penal in effect if not intent, violating the federal guarantee against ex post facto laws, under the multi-factor intent-effects test set forth in Kennedy v.
 Mendoza-Martinez, 372 U.S. 144 (1963) and applied in Smith v.
 Doe, 538 U.S. 84 (2003).
 Here are the factors:

-- 70.Penal effects historically regarded as punishment.
+- 46. Penal effects historically regarded as punishment.
 Having to make at least one and as many as four in-person reports for as little as a long weekend away from home resembles probation, during which a probationer must inform her probation officer of plans to leave home.
-The application of a minimummandatory community control sentence to a failure to register offense is significantly more severe than probation.
-Technical probation requirements resemble FSORNA 2020 requirements in demanding compliance with dozens of affirmative obligations regardless of whether the conduct itself is harmful.
+The application of a minimum-mandatory community control sentence to a failure to register offense is significantly more severe than probation.
+Technical probation requirements resemble FSORNA 2021 requirements in demanding compliance with dozens of affirmative obligations regardless of whether the conduct itself is harmful.
 But a probationer cannot be punished unless the state has established that the violation was willful and substantial.
-In contrast, FSORNA violations need not be willful or substantial: being even an hour late to make an in-person report now subjects registrants to a minimum-mandatory criminal sentence, regardless of why they were late. - 71.Affirmative disability or restraint.
-In contrast with ASORA's requirement of one in-person registration event followed by mailed-in annual updates, FSORNA 2020 requires Plaintiff to report in person to the Sheriff's Office and

-Department of Highway Safety and Motor Vehicles (DHSMV) multiple times for as few as 3 days away from home.
+In contrast, FSORNA violations need not be willful or substantial: being even an hour late to make an in-person report subjects registrants to a minimum-mandatory criminal sentence. - 47.
+Affirmative disability or restraint.
+In contrast with ASORA's requirement of one in-person registration event followed by mailed-in annual updates, FSORNA 2021 requires Plaintiff to report in person to the Sheriff's Office and Department of Highway Safety and Motor Vehicles (DHSMV) multiple times for as few as 3 days away from home.
 By comparison, a probationer need only call her probation officer before taking a comparable weekend trip.